kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 # Star Wars: Knights of the Old Republic - All Star Maps Guide

-**v1.0: Male/Female Scoundrel Route**
+### v1.0: Male/Female Scoundrel Route

+*Route and Guide by [indykenobi](https://www.speedrun.com/users/indykenobi)*

-This route defeats Malak on the Star Forge as fast as possible while obtaining all five individual Star Maps; Timing begins upon clicking "PLAY" after character creation and ends when the screen cuts to black after Malak's death animation.
-A load-removal tool is available for LiveSplit thanks to glasnonck; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
-This guide will cover the character build for the run, as well as a detailed route.
+This route defeats Malak on the Star Forge as fast as possible while obtaining all five individual Star Maps.
+Timing begins upon clicking "PLAY" after character creation and ends when the screen cuts to black at the start of the Malak Death cutscene.
+A load-removal tool and auto-splitter is available for LiveSplit thanks to [glasnonck](https://www.speedrun.com/users/glasnonck) and [XeroHR](https://www.speedrun.com/users/XeroHR) (results may vary for Windows 11 users); times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
+This guide will cover the character build and detailed route for the run.

-If you have additional questions, you can check out the KotOR Speedrunning Discord which is linked on the game's sidebar on speedrun.com.
+Finally, if you have additional questions, you can check out the [KotOR Speedrunning Discord](http://discord.gg/Q2uPRVu).
 There's a bunch of friendly folks there willing to answer questions!

 **Table of Contents**
 - [Category Definition](#category-definition)